 There is no predetermined equity compensation element within the remuneration structure nor are there predetermined performance conditions to be satisfied.
-All directors (subject to members' approval in accordance with the ASX Listing Rules) and executives are entitled to participate in the Company's "Vango Mining Limited Employee Equity Incentive Plan" approved 25 November 2020.
-The Company is proposing that members approve, on 8 October 2021, the Company's "Vango Mining Limited Share Loan Plan" and a new "Vango Mining Limited Employee Equity Incentive Plan".
+All directors (subject to members' approval in accordance with the ASX Listing Rules) and executives are entitled to participate in the Company's "Vango Mining Limited Employee Equity Incentive Plan" approved on 25 November 2020.
+The Company's "Vango Mining Limited Share Loan Plan" was approved by shareholders on 8 October 2021.